Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Summary and conclusions

 UGC~8179 is part of a greater sample of galaxies constituted by SSGs and less massive, yet remarkably baryon-rich massive unquenched spirals.
-We chose to developed on this remarkably extended and star-forming target, allowing us to explore a low $\Sigma_\star$ range, which is seldom investigated, even in local spirals.
-In a forthcoming paper, we shall apply this method to the rest of the sample (19 sources) and explore whether discrepancy arise from morphology, environment or nuclear activity.
-A comprehensive survey of the molecular gas content in a galaxy such as UGC~8179 at greater radii could significantly improve our resolved study of its properties across its extended disc.
+We chose to develop on this remarkably extended and star-forming target and thereby explore a low $\Sigma_\star$ range seldom investigated, even in local spirals.
+In a forthcoming paper, we shall apply this method to the rest of the sample (19 sources) and explore whether discrepancies arise from its morphology, environment, or nuclear activity.
+A comprehensive survey of the molecular gas content in a galaxy such as UGC~8179 at greater radii could significantly improve our resolved study of its properties across its extended disk.